JakeBruner/jacobbruner.com/src/posts/Math/EulerExploration.md

 ---
-title: Understanding Euler's Form of Complex Numbers Through the Lens of Compound Interest
+title: Understanding Euler's Form of Complex Numbers Through Compound Interest
-date: 2022-05-22
+date: 2022-02-22
 layout: blog
 excerpt: How might the idea of continuously compounding a quantity over an interval change when that quantity is complex?
 In this exploration, I demonstrate the link between complex multiplication and rotation.
 pdfpath: /pdfs/EulerForm.pdf